General Contractor & Home Remodeling in Staten Island

 And every one of these projects starts with permits.
 Staten Island's zoning rules are specific about setbacks, lot coverage, and height limits.
 We know what the Department of Buildings expects because we've been pulling permits here for years.

 A home addition is a big decision.
-But it's almost always cheaper than buying a new house in this market.
+But it's almost always cheaper than buying a new house, especially in today's market.
 You keep your yard, your block, neighbors, and your kids' schools.
-The square footage just grows to fit your life.
+The square footage just grows to fit your current life.
 Give us a call if you're running out of room.
 We'll walk your property and talk through what's realistic for your lot and your needs.
+See our home additions page for more.

 Home Renovations for Staten Island Homeowners